-The die cutting processes employed are determined by the size and geometric complexity of the part to be fabricated, the physical characteristics of the material to be cut, the desired edge quality of the part, and of course the volume of parts to be produced.
+These presses perform high speed flatbed die-cutting, high speed rotary die-cutting, automated flatbed (full beam and traveling head) die-cutting, and manual flatbed (full beam and traveling head) die-cutting.
+The cutting processes we employ in our die cutting services is determined by the size and geometric complexity of the part to be fabricated, the physical characteristics of the material to be cut, the desired edge quality of the part, and of course the volume of parts to be produced.

 This type of die-cutting is perfect for fast turnaround on prototypes and/or production volume runs.
 It is commonly used to process parts of all sizes as long as exterior and interior features are not overly intricate.
-The steel rule die cutting process will give your parts superior edge quality and a smooth, clean surface cut to very tight and repeatable tolerances, making it the most economical solution for low to medium volume runs.
-Note, however, that some of this work is often performed by CNC waterjets, flash cutting machinery or multi-axis routers to avoid the expense of dies and balance the cost of a part’s piece price with the volume expected to be produced.
+KLINGER IGI's steel rule die cutting process will give your parts superior edge quality and a smooth, clean surface cut to very tight and repeatable tolerances, making it the most economical solution for low to medium volume runs.
+Note, however, that some of this parts production is often performed by CNC waterjets, flash cutting machinery or multi-axis routers to avoid the expense of dies and balance the cost of a part’s piece price with the volume expected to be produced.